Kinematic detections of protoplanets: a Doppler-flip in the disk of HD100546: Applications

-Part of the flip in HD\,100546 could correspond to optical depth effects related to the strong and lopsided continuum.
+It may be tempting to associate the flip with an anticyclonic vortex but the center of the flip is not associated with a continuum peak \citep[as in][their Fig.7 case C]{HuangP2018ApJ...867....3H}.
+Also, if the flip is mainly associated to radial flows, then it would be rotating counter-clockwise, which would correspond to a cyclonic vortex that would not survive Keplerian shear.
+By contrast the Doppler-flip seems to embrace the continuum ridge upstream of the continuum peak.
+If the CO velocity field reflects that of the underlying continuum, the continuum ridge appears to flow towards the center of the flip.
+Instead, if the local dust concentration causing the continuum peak at PA$\sim$45\,deg is rotating slower than the gas \citep[as would a vortex, e.g.][]{ZB2016MNRAS.458.3918Z}, then the gas is overtaking the dust clump at the location of the Doppler-flip.
+In this case the gas would be flowing over the ridge as if it were an airfoil, with a vertical velocity component towards the observer.

+The optical depth structure of the disk can produce wiggles in channel maps, even with a purely azimuthal velocity field.
+However, such wiggles cancel along the disk minor axis, where the associated line of sight velocity is of course constant at the systemic value.
+The overlap of the blue arc in the Doppler flip with the disk minor axis cannot be explained by such optical depth effects.
+Still, part of the velocity deviations away from the minor axis could correspond to optical depth effects in the ring, with an increased line optical depth and a strong and lopsided continuum.
 We have tested for this possibility with RT modeling computed using the RADMC3D package \citep[][]{RADMC3D0.41}, including an exaggeratedly thick and compact clump.
-The largest deviations $v_\circ - v_\circ^m$ for the emergent $^{12}$CO(2-1) datacube flank each side of the clump in radius, and amount to 0.1\,km\,$^{-1}$.
-Biases due to optical depth effects should thus be small compared to the magnitude of the observed flip.
+The largest deviations $v_\circ - v_\circ^m$ for the emergent $^{12}$CO(2-1) amount to 0.1\,km\,s$^{-1}$, such biases are thus small compared to the magnitude of the observed flip.
 This RT model also confirms that the disk orientation is recovered, within $\sim$0.2\,deg for inclination.

-The best fit global orientation from $r_1=0.15$\arcsec to $r_2=0.8$\arcsec is $i_\circ = 40.1\pm0.1\,$deg, PA$_\circ=140.9\pm1.0\,$deg, $\psi_\circ=8.1\pm2.2\,$deg, where the errors corresponds to the standard deviation of each of the radial profile obtained by optimizing in 18 radial bins.
-The systemic velocity is $5.69\pm 0.03\,$km\,s$^{-1}$.
-The radial profiles $i(r)$, PA$(r)$ and $\psi(r)$ in Fig.\,\ref{fig:orient_HD100546} show that PA and $i$ are fairly constant, while $\psi$ varies considerably with radius.
-The thermal uncertainties are very small, as given by the {\tt emcee} package \citep[][]{emcee2013PASP..125..306F} using the error map of the Gaussian centroid velocity field.
-Instead the errors on the orientation are mostly systematic and connected to the simplifications in our averaging procedure, which is why we take statistics on the radial profiles.

-The rotation curve $\tilde{v}_\phi(r)$ for the global orientation $i_\circ$, PA$_\circ$, $\psi_\circ$, shown in Fig.\,\ref{fig:rotcurve}, is readily comparable with Keplerian profiles \citep[for now neglecting corrections due to hydrostatic support, e.g.][]{Rosenfeld2012ApJ...759..119R, Teague2018ApJ...860L..12T}.
-The deviations of $\tilde{v}_\phi(r)$ are particularly pronounced inside a radius of 0.3\arcsec, which could either reflect a pressure bump under the continuum ring at the edge of the cavity, or the dynamical interactions traced by the Doppler-flip.
-In the range within 0.4\arcsec to 0.6\arcsec, the best fit mass enclosed within 0.4\arcsec is $M_\star = 2.05\pm0.01\,M_\odot$.
-The uncertainties in $M_\star$ are estimated using the error on the mean, which is smaller than the scatter plotted in Fig.\,\ref{fig:rotcurve} by a factor $\sim 1/\sqrt{N_b} \sim 1/10$, where $N_b$ is the number of independent data points (i.e the number of clean beams along a fixed radius).